esteinig/sketchy/README.md

 **`v0.4.0: public build, rust core`**

 `Sketchy` is an online lineage calling and genotyping algorithm for bacterial pathogens using uncorrected nanopore reads.
 Currently supported species are *Staphylococcus aureus*,  *Klebsiella pneumoniae* and *Mycobacterium tuberculosis*.
-Please see the preprint for guidance on the limitations of `Sketchy`.
+Please see the preprint for guidance on the limitations of `sketchy`.

 - [Install](#install)
   - [`conda`](#conda)